If you like the itinerary below please quote REF EGYPT 5002 when enquiring for further details.

 Relax and take in the riverside village views perched on the top deck!
 A stop will be made at the waterside Temple of Kom Ombo.
 Sailing onto Edfu we visit the Temple of Edfu.
 Having the distinction of being the largest and most completely preserved pharaonic, albeit Greek-built, temple in Egypt, the Temple of Horus at Edfu, dedicated to the falcon-headed god Horus, was one of the last monumental temples built on a large scale.
 Sail onto Esna.

-Today, we disembark at Luxor at 08:00am to visit the East Bank including the Karnak temple.
+Today, we disembark at Luxor to visit the Karnak temple on the East Bank.
 Karnak is a spectacular myriad of sanctuaries, pylons, chapels, halls and obelisks, all dedicated to the Theban gods and to the greater glory of Egypt’s Middle and New Kingdom rulers.
-Afterwards a stop is made to view the Temple of Luxor and onward transfer to your hotel.
+Afterwards, we drive onto Aswan.

 Starting early (7am) we drive North-west toward the Mediterranean coastline, to the World War II cemeteries of El Alamein.
 In 1942 the Allies under Britain’s field Marshal Montgomery halted the German- Italian advance towards the River Nile.
 Marked as a major victory for the Allies, though not without loss of life, with some 11,000 killed and 60,000 wounded.
 We visit the Commonwealth cemetery and recently erected memorials funded by the Australian and New Zealand governments.
 Stopping for a light lunch (paid by own account), we continue onward to Alexandria.